-While several firms have submitted Bitcoin ETF applications in the form of an S-1 or 19b-4 to the SEC, we are confident in our current positioning and engagement with the SEC.
+Grayscale submitted a new application in October 2021 and received a formal denial.
+We are currently litigating the outcome.
+Learn more here.
+While several firms have submitted Bitcoin ETF applications in the form of an S-1 or 19b-4 to the SEC, none have been approved.
+We remain confident in our positioning and ongoing engagement with the SEC.

-Today, we remain committed to converting GBTC into an ETF although the timing will be driven by the regulatory environment.
-When GBTC converts to an ETF, shareholders of publicly-traded GBTC shares will not need to take action and the management fee will be reduced accordingly.
+Today, the timing and outlook for approval will be driven by the evolving regulatory environment, political considerations, the outcome of current litigation, and possibly other factors.
+If GBTC were to convert to an ETF, holders of publicly-traded GBTC shares will not need to take action and the management fee will be reduced accordingly.

 The digital asset market is developing and maturing every day, and while this may bring new challenges, it’s never been more exciting to be a part of this industry.
 Grayscale is as committed as ever to expanding access to digital currencies and offering investors more opportunities to invest in this asset class.
 Our eyes are focused on the long term, and we thank you for your continued support.